Pakistan closes Samjhauta Express, Kartarpur project continues

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Railways Minister Sheikh Rasheed Ahmed on Thursday announced that Pakistan had closed the Samjhauta Express train service with India.
+ISLAMABAD: Railways Minister Sheikh Rashid Ahmed on Thursday announced that Pakistan had closed Samjhauta Express train service with India.

+Addressing a press conference here, Sheikh Rasheed said the bogies of Samjhauta Express will now be used for passengers travelling on the occasion of Eid.

 He said the decision taken by Indian Prime Minister Narendra Modi to annex Kashmir is highly unwise and such decisions change the course of history.
 He said the hearts of Kashmiris and Pakistanis beat in unison.